DongDongSunny/tron-deployment/docker/private_net/README_PRIVATE_NET.md

 **What docker-compose do?**

-Check the [docker-compose.yml](https://github.com/tronprotocol/tron-deployment/blob/master/private_net/docker-compose.yml), the two container services use the same Tron image with different configurations.
+Check the [docker-compose.yml](https://github.com/tronprotocol/tron-deployment/blob/master/docker/private_net/docker-compose.yml), the two container services use the same Tron image with different configurations.

-- `ports`: Used in the tron_witness service are exposed for API requests to interact with the Tron private network.
+- `ports`: Used in the tron_witness1 service are exposed for API requests to interact with the Tron private network.

 - `command`: Used for Java-Tron image start-up arguments.
     - `-jvm` is used for Java Virtual Machine parameters, which must be enclosed in double quotes and braces. `"{-Xmx10g -Xms10g}"` sets the maximum and initial heap size to 10GB.